Miguel0/ConGaLi-Backend/README.md

 - **The game should tick automatically at a predefined interval, at say, 1 step per second.**
 - **This server allows multiple clients to share the same, synchronized world view.**
 - **Each client is assigned a random color on initialization.**
 - **Creating a point on any grid will create a live cell on that grid with the client’s color.
 This change should be synchronized across all connected clients.
-(You can use any mechanism to achieve this, such as polling, comet or WebSocket).**
+(Using any mechanism to achieve this, such as polling, comet or WebSocket).**
 - **When a dead cell revives by rule #4 , it will be given a color that is the average of its neighbours (that revive it).**

 ## TODO list